Alberta Arts District

-You just can’t miss Alberta’s “Last Thursday”, which seems a combination art gallery “hop” and neighborhood street fair all rolled into one.
+Previously known as Six Days Art Gallery Co-op, Alberta Street Art Gallery is an art collective of diverse, local artists that sells original paintings, prints, handmade jewelry, and other unique artworks.
+You just can’t miss Alberta’s “Last Thursday,” which seems a combination art gallery “hop” and neighborhood street fair all rolled into one.
 It is every last Thursday of the month during the summer.
 If nothing else, enjoy the swarming crowds, and have fun people watching.
 You’ll also have the opportunity to pick up some local arts (and crafts) work at great prices.
 Support your neighborhood arts!
 Don’t forget to check our Portland Arts page for the latest event, exhibits, and more information.

 Alberta Street Businesses of Note

 Check out this newcomer to the Alberta District!
 Owned by two brothers who love wine, Bonne Chance is an elegant yet fun and lively wine-focused bar with a full liquor list and beer.
 Mark bartended at Ciao Vito, the previous establishment in the space.
 James is a sommelier who’s spent time sampling, selecting, and selling wines in San Francisco and New York.
 He has a fantastic pallet and is far from pretentious in his approach and presentation.
 Bonne Chance’s food highlights are a cheese plate, appetizer steak, chef’s burger, and savory waffle.
 They are also a wine shop for retail sales.